 First Steps to Overcoming Sweets

 Step 1: The emotional reward system of using sugar can be modified at the “bare-bones” minimum by substituting “healthier” sugars, instead of highly refined and man-made sugars like sucrose (cane sugar) and high fructose corn syrup.
-Your body was designed to eat raw fruit, vegetables, nuts and some whole grains with the phytonutrients, enzymes, minerals, vitamins and fibers found naturally in fruits and vegetables for its carbohydrates.
+Your body was designed to eat raw fruit, vegetables, nuts and some whole grains.
+These add phytonutrients, enzymes, minerals, vitamins and fibers found naturally in fruits and vegetables as well as carbohydrates.
 It was not designed to absorb sugary and high fructose corn syrup-laden soft drinks and candies offering no other nutrients.

 Most importantly in step 1, read the ingredient labels on your processed food containers before your buy them.
 You can cut out significant processed sugar content by choosing a different item or even brand.

 Step 2: The next step is substituting a reward system that does not emphasize sugary treats and alcohol.
 In the bigger picture – we must instill in ourselves and our children that we “eat to live” not “live to eat.”
 There is much more to food than taste alone (although herbs and spices help).
 This takes creativity and imagination, but it can be done to your betterment!